alexander7xu/utils_for_hkustgz_hpc/README.md

 `python3 pulse_vpn.py $username $password`

 **!!!
 Known problem: Each time disconnect the VPN, you must reboot your system before reconnect next time.**

+## hpcget.py

+Getting your hpc instances infomation inside hpc, especially **real ip & port**.

+Usage (In Login / Management / mgmt HPC Node):

+`python3 hpcget.py`

+The output format could be specified by option `-f $format`, or ssh_config, which could be copied into ~/.ssh/config, by default.

+> **Note:**
+> This script could also be run inside an hpc instance rather than mgmt node.
+> However, ip address of the result instances could not be resolved due to the limited network permission inside the hpc instance.
+> Therefore, you may get a wrong ip like `gpu1-42`.